satya64/powerbi-sdk-java/README.md

 ## Upcoming improvements

- We have thought of some more changes to improve the API.
+ We have more changes to improve the API.

  - Add adal4j authentication to incorporate token generation using the client itself.